mihirkestur/memory-manager/A1_README_PES1UG19CS272.txt

 If a NULL pointer is passed, function simply returns The entire memory array is traversed to find if the pointer passed points to a valid memory block in the array If it is not there then function simply returns
-If a valid memory block is found, there can be 6 possibilities:
+The block requested to be deleted is also checked if it is allocated If a valid memory block is found, there can be 6 possibilities:
-1   There is block above and it is empty
-2   There is block above and it is not empty
-3   There is no block above
-4   There is block below and it is empty
-5   There is block below and it is not empty
-6   There is no block below

-what happens if i pass some unallocated pointer
+1   There is block above and it is empty        => The block is merged 2   There is block above and it is not empty    => Left alone 3   There is no block above                     => Nothing can be done 4   There is block below and it is empty        => The block is merged 5   There is block below and it is not empty    => Left alone 6   There is no block below                     => Nothing can be done So taking care of these conditions every time free function is called, there can never be two consecutive blocks which are free

 display_mem_map:

-edge cases
-allocate: if i pass amount more than physical memory what happens if i do allocate (0) or negative value
+Display function prints the entire memory array.
+The first column indicates the starting index for a particular memory block.
+The second column represents the memory consumed by that particular block.
+The last column shows the type of that particular block, i.e. 0 => book keeping record, 1 => Allocated memory block, 2 => Free space.

+print_book:
+This function when called simply prints the size of the book keeping structure.

 what happens if i request size = total memory

-take care of allocated nothing but asked for gold